-The Center for Equity, Justice, and the Human Spirit at Xavier University of Louisiana will serve as an anchor, a magnet, a beacon of hope, and a catalyst for change reflecting and furthering our calling, as a Historically Black and Catholic university: to create a more just and humane society.
+The Center for Equity, Justice, and the Human Spirit at Xavier University of Louisiana will serve as an anchor, magnet, beacon of hope, and catalyst for change reflecting and furthering our calling, as a Historically Black and Catholic university: to create a more just and humane society.

 The Center will serve as an intellectual and physical convening place for research, for teaching, for community engagement, and for debate on issues related to race-based inequities, social identity production, and power relations that are embedded in our intellectual programs and across academic disciplines.
-As such, the Center will explore and work to eliminate political, social, and systemic inequities in public health, crime and social justice, bioethics, Black Catholic Studies, African and African-American Diaspora Studies, the arts, urban policies, education policy studies, socially responsible entrepreneurship, and environmental sustainability.
+As such, the Center will explore and work to eliminate political, social, and systemic inequities within systems and institutions.

 The Center will become a locus for individuals and groups seeking to put forth new theories and to verify others by studying, advocating, and engaging in empirically verifiable social change work.